Testnet 3

 Motivation Akash audited attributes allows for anyone to audit a provider’s attributes and publish results onchain where tenants choose to trust.
 Currently, auditors have no direct incentives, making it difficult to attract new auditors.
 This challenges decentralization by consolidating power to a few auditors, instead of the many.

-Conditional Validation of Attributes
+Conditional Attributes

 lines-background-image